pammacdotnet/TypstPaper/paper.typ

   caption: [Typst compiling process, comprising four main phases: _parsing_, _evaluation_, _layout_, and _rendering_.
 HTML export is in an experimental stage], ) <fig:compiler>

+#set raw(lang: "typc")

 == Abstraction and mutation
 Abstractions in Typst enables users to manage complexity by hiding irrelevant details through two primary mechanisms:
 / Functions: are defined using `let` syntax and support required positional arguments, optional named arguments with defaults, and _argument sinks_ for variadic inputs.
-A key convenience is the shorthand for passing content as the last argument using brackets (`[...]`).
+A key convenience is the shorthand for passing content as the last argument via brackets (`[...]`).
 Functions implicitly join multiple content pieces and return them without requiring an explicit `return` statement.
 #set raw(lang: "typ")
 / Modules: can be imported (`#import`) for later use or included (`#include`) for immediate inlining of their content.